 “We are confident this dual therapy holds great promise as a novel strategy for AML treatment and will be one of the key aims of our research,” Kang said.

-Kang says the grant would not have been possible without collaboration from senior MU School of Medicine faculty including his mentor Edward Yeh, MD, director, Center for Precision Medicine; Donald Doll, MD, professor of clinical medicine; Ravi Nistala, MD, associate professor of clinical medicine; and Richard Hammer, MD, professor of clinical pathology.
+Kang says the grant would not have been possible without collaboration from senior MU School of Medicine faculty including his mentor Edward Yeh, MD, former director, Center for Precision Medicine; Donald Doll, MD, professor of clinical medicine; Ravi Nistala, MD, associate professor of clinical medicine; and Richard Hammer, MD, professor of clinical pathology.

 The NIH grant to study AML treatments is a five-year, $1.7 million award with a built-in potential for two additional years.